simonwep/bavary/docs/syntax.md

 ```

 ### Conditional Statements
-It's possible to use if-statements to execute a group by condition.
+It's possible to use if-statements within a group to execute another group by condition.
 In your condition you can to use [tags](#tags) and javascript-like property-lookups.

 ```